During the first few moments of 2016, I turned to Dave and announced that this was going to be my year.

 Onwards!
 Next on my list was Paris, which was probably my biggest European oversight of all.
 I based myself in the Marais neighbourhood, which was amazing, and visited the Eiffel Tower, checked out the Louvre, wandered around Père Lachaise Cemetery, and failed at trying to stick to a paleo diet.
 I also almost got scammed and thought I’d seen the Arc de Triomphe when I had, in fact, seen a tiny arch that looked nothing like it.

 The travels continue!
 Next up on my agenda was Luxembourg, which I now firmly believe is the most underrated country in Western Europe.
 It was so wonderful!
 I spent most of my time in Luxembourg City, but managed to squeeze in a day trip to the fairytale village of Vianden while I was there, too.
-There’s super-cheap flights to Luxembourg from Lisbon, so I’m determined to return later this year for a second visit.

 Next up was a week in Nice, which, um, was a bit of a disaster.
 I’d planned to road trip my way across the French Riviera but when I arrived and found police cars on every street, policemen with massive guns on every block, and a nervous, jumpy population of locals, I’m embarrassed to say I let fear win.
 Rather than beach hopping along the coast, I spent most of my time inside and feeling fearful whenever I made it down to the streets below.
 I’m annoyed I didn’t get to take advantage of my time in such a beautiful part of the world, especially as I visited to prove you can’t let the terrorists win.